 In practice, meeting the ESO requirements means installing stormwater control measures such as rainwater tanks, raingardens, or infiltration trenches.
 Visit our options for treating stormwater page to find out more on stormwater treatment measures.

-3. Our Stormwater Treatment Assessor will contact you to make an appointment for a site visit to determine a viable stormwater treatment plan in order to meet the requirements of the ESO.
+Step 5: Within 10 business days, our Stormwater Treatment Assessor will contact you to make an appointment for a site visit to discuss stormwater treatment options to meet the requirements of the ESO.

-4. We will consider the proposed development, based on the finalised stormwater treatment plan, and inform you of our decision.
+Step 6: We will then consider the proposed development, based on the finalised stormwater treatment plan, and inform you of our decision.

 To help us offer relevant advice about the proposed development, you will need to supply the following information: